-On another hand, volatily has usually been a subject of study in finance and later in econometrics with the contributions of Engle [1982] and Bollerslev [1986].
+In contrast, volatily has usually been a subject of study in finance and later in econometrics with the contributions of Engle (1982) and Bollerslev (1986).
 The application of this literature and subsequent developments have been majoritarily applied to financial returns modelling.
 The initial methodologies were meant to correct for a time varying variance so that inference based on estimates of the second moments could be correctly approximated.
-Posterior metholologies, allow for multivariate frameworks and then the extent in which the volatility is affected but the degree of uncertainty in another variable can be assessed.
+Posterior metholologies, allow for multivariate frameworks so that evaluating the extent in which the volatility is affected but the degree of uncertainty other variables becomes feasible.

 In any case, typically, the volatility spillovers studies were still focused on variance transmission between financial variables.
-For example Diebold and Yilmaz [2009] and Ng [2000].
+For example Diebold and Yilmaz (2009) and Ng (2000).
 These models are estimated by using multivariate GARCH setups, later in the methodology it will be mentioned how such approach limits the number of variables they can include.
 Similarly, in a multicountry setup, Engle et al. (2012, REStats) study the volatility to volatility effects across asian countries stock indexes.

-Simultaneously, on the theoretical side, studies like Uribe, Yue (2006, JIE), find that external interest rate shocks amplifies the volatility of macroeconomic fundamentals in EMEs.
+Simultaneously, on the theoretical side, studies like Uribe and Yue (2006), find that external interest rate shocks amplifies the volatility of macroeconomic fundamentals in EMEs.
 Then, based on these results, the effects are not only financial but also economic in general.
 In that line, several studies started testing spillovers from financial variables to macroeconomic fundamentals.

-Some examples are Apostolou and Beirne [2017] that study the macroeconomic volatility spillover effects from movements in the conditional variances of the FED and ECB balance sheets.
+Some examples are Apostolou and Beirne (2017) that study the macroeconomic volatility spillover effects from movements in the conditional variances of the FED and ECB balance sheets.

-Finally, within country studies have also been implemented; Fountas et al. [2006] and Karanasos and Zeng [2013] check for volatility spillovers between prices and output in UK.
-Belgacem et al. [2015] check for volatility spillovers of macroeconomic anouncements in the stock and commodity prices, and Hegerty [2016] that uses a VAR-GARCH approach with macro variables and commodity prices to check for volatility spillovers in nine countries.
+Finally, within country studies have also been implemented; Fountas et al. (2006) and Karanasos and Zeng (2013) check for volatility spillovers between prices and output in UK.
+Belgacem et al. (2015) check for volatility spillovers of macroeconomic anouncements in the stock and commodity prices, and Hegerty (2016) that uses a VAR-GARCH approach with macro variables and commodity prices to check for volatility spillovers in nine countries.

 Our documents builds on such approaches by simplifying the technique to approach the multivariate spillovers.
-That is done by departing from GARCH modelling and adopting an Stochastic Volatility Model.
+That is done by departing from GARCH modelling and adopting an Stochastic Volatility Model (SVM).
 Such approach breaks limitation in the number of variables or lag structure that we can use as well in the computational problems associated with parameter restrictions and positive definiteness of the variance matrix in GARCH models.